 The Village is replacing its water lines, streets, curbs, and driveway aprons, and performing substantial upgrades to its storm sewer system over the course of 2018.
-In addition, Columbia Gas is replacing the gas distribution system in the Village, which will include installing new service lines to each property and relocating all gas meters to the exterior of the home.
-The project is scheduled for completion in December 2018.
+The project is scheduled for completion in December.
 This page is updated weekly with the latest details about the work schedule and other pertinent information.
 Sign up here to receive updates via email and/or text.

 General notes on construction